Modeling and Analysis of a Coupled SIS Bi-Virus Model: Introduction

-Multi-virus models that admit the possibility of an agent being infected with more than one virus at the same time are broadly referred to as \emph{coupled bi-virus models}.
 In this paper, our focus is on the development and analysis of a coupled networked SIS bi-virus model.
 The authors in \citep{beutel2012interacting} proposed such a model, but it accounted only for undirected graphs, and each of the nodes are restricted to have the same healing and infection rates with respect to each of the viruses.
 A probabilistic coupled bi-virus SIS model was proposed and studied in \citep{xu2012multi}, but the authors treated infection and recovery from each virus as probabilities, which implies that those are constrained to stay between zero and one.
-Different from \citep{xu2012multi}, the model we propose in this paper admits nonnegative infection rates and positive healing rates larger than one for each virus.
+Differently from \citep{xu2012multi}, the model we propose admits nonnegative infection rates and positive healing rates larger than one for each virus.
 Moreover, we provide a richer analysis of the various equilibria of the co-operative viruses regime.
-Recently, a coupled bi-virus SIS model that accounts for only a \emph{single} population node has been proposed in \citep{gao2016coinfection,zhao2020dynamics}.
+Recently, a coupled bi-virus SIS model that accounts for only a \emph{single} population node has been proposed in \citep{zhao2020dynamics}.
 Overcoming this limitation, the coupled bi-virus model that we propose admits an arbitrary but finite number of nodes.
 The two viruses may spread through possibly different directed contact graphs.
 An agent could be either infected by virus~1 or by virus~2 or, at the same time, by both (i.e., viruses~1 and~2) or by neither.
+To better capture the possibilities with respect to simultaneous infection by both viruses~$1$ and~$2$, we introduce a coupling parameter $\epsilon^{(m)}$ ($\geq 0$), where $m=1,2$.
+Specifically, if $\epsilon^{(m)}>1$ for $m=1,2$ then infection with virus~1 (resp. virus~2) increases the possibility of infection with virus~2 (resp. virus~1).
+Such a scenario is observed with respect to infection with human immunodeficiency virus (HIV) and syphilis (resp. herpes simplex virus type 2 (HSV-2)) \citep{newman2013interacting,chen2013outbreaks}.
+Similarly, if $\epsilon^{(1)}>1$ and $\epsilon^{(2)}<1$ then infection with virus~2 increases the possibility of simultaneous infection with virus~1, but infection with virus~1 decreases the possibility of simultaneous infection with virus~2, e.g., the spread of malicious pathogens and growth of immune cells in living organisms \citep{ahn2006epidemic}.
+Likewise, if $\epsilon^{(m)}<1$ for $m=1,2$, then infection with virus~1 (resp. virus~2) decreases the possibility of infection with virus~2 (resp. virus~1).
+Such a scenario corresponds to the simultaneous circulation of multiple strains of influenza viruses in a community, where the presence of the strain from a previous year(s) (resp. the current year) decreases the possibility of also being simultaneously infected with the strain from the current year (resp.~previous years) \citep{krauland2022impact}.
 We classify the equilibria into the following classes: a) the healthy state (both viruses are eradicated), b) single-virus endemic equilibrium (the endemic equilibrium corresponding to that of virus~1 (resp. virus~2) if only virus~1 (resp. virus~2) were prevalent in the population), c) boundary equilibria (one virus is eradicated, the other one is persistent, fraction of population infected by both is zero), and d) coexisting equilibria (both viruses simultaneously infect possibly same fractions of the population).
+It turns out that our model generalizes the competitive networked bi-virus model; see Remark~\ref{rem:subsume}.